Ian Mills FFGDP(UK) is a partner in a mixed NHS/private general dental practice in North Devon, and Dean of the FGDP(UK)

 Covid-19: finding our own way forward

 Between patients, I have been triaging phone calls, meeting with my practice manager and scouring the internet for updated guidance from NHS England.
-It is a bit like waiting for Father Christmas, except he generally turns up on time and has rarely let me down over the years.
+It is a bit like waiting for Father Christmas, except he generally turns up on time and has rarely let me down.

 This virus is punishing delay and indecision